-(Graph 2) The most common location for being diagnosed with HIV was a Harris Health System facility at 23%, followed by receipt of diagnosis at an HIV clinic or organization (19%), outside the Houston area (18%), jail or prison (8%), or a private doctor's office or clinic (8%).
+(Graph 2) The most common location for being diagnosed with HIV was a Harris Health System facility (including but not limited to Thomas Street Health Center, Ben Taub, and LBJ Hospitals) at 23%, followed by receipt of diagnosis at an HIV clinic or organization (19%), outside the Houston area (18%), jail or prison (8%), or a private doctor's office or clinic (8%).
 At 1% each, blood donation centers, community testing events/health fairs, and emergency rooms were cited least often.